Mobile Secret Tricks Android makes up more than 81% of smartphones, but are you aware of all the features and options available on your smartphone?

 We all like music.
 Sometimes you hear wonderful music and it’s tough to recognise the tune.
 Shazam’s magic allows you to swiftly identify the tunes being played nearby.
 It’s an excellent app for music fans.

 52. Check the sensors and hardware – *#0*# [SAM]

 This is a secret code that allows you to test all of the sensors and devices.
 If you’re looking to purchase a second-hand phone or fix a problem with your current phone, this app comes in handy.

 53. Use a Mouse if you have the Screen Broken

-You may use your Android as if it were a computer mouse, so you just need the converter cable from micro USB to USB port (like the one that has your computer).
+You may use your Android as if it were a computer mouse, so you just need the converter cable from the micro USB to the USB port (like the one that has your computer).
 As soon as you connect the mouse to the device, a mouse pointer will appear on the screen, which you can simply operate.

 I hope that this collection of Android tips, tricks, and hacks / secret hidden features will assist you in making the most of your Android smartphone.
 Thank you for your time!